 When faced with an abusive relationship, individuals often feel isolated and need to be connected with resources in the community.
-Several local agencies are designed to give direction to individuals through their journey to a healthier life.
+Several agencies, experts, counselors, and advocates are involved in Selah to give direction to individuals through their journey to a healthier life.

 Education can be powerful.
 Understanding the dynamics of domestic abuse helps to validate your feelings and empowers you to see that positive change is possible.

-Telling your story and finding a listening ear can make a huge impact on those who have been isolated and overwhelmed by domestic abuse.
+Telling a personal story and finding a listening ear can make a huge impact on those who have been isolated and overwhelmed by domestic abuse.

-SELAH offers individuals the opportunity to find clarity by processing their experience with a supportive staff member.
+SELAH offers individuals the opportunity to find clarity by processing their experience with qualified compassionate team members.